AnoukSmet/Casa-Pedra-Nobre/README.md

 * Add walks in the surroundings of the bed & breakfast on the tourist information page which the user can download
 * Implement additional functionality that calculates the price depending on the amount of guests, length of stay, season and so on.
 * Implement promotions for multiple nights which would be advertisement on a separate page with a link to book that specific promotion
+* Improve performance by using responsive images and minifying my css files
+* Give the admin the possibility to edit reservations instead of only deleting and creating a new one

 [Back to Top](#table-of-contents)